 "They’re my thoughts.
 Thanks for reading."

-Following our recent report on mental health research priorities during the COVID-19 pandemic, we shared 7 top tips on how to support your mental wellbeing.
+Following our report on mental health research priorities during the COVID-19 pandemic, we shared 7 top tips on how to support your mental wellbeing.
 Our work was driven by 24 world-leading experts in mental health science, alongside surveys of more than 3000 people.
-Read the full article here.

 "Building a meditation routine for a more productive, creative and happier scientific life".
-Mindfulness has helped Ana Pineda to juggle the demands of academic research in a foreign country alongside parenting responsibilities.
-Read the article in Nature here.
+In this Nature article, Ana Pineda reflects on how mindfulness has helped her to juggle the demands of academic research in a foreign country alongside parenting responsibilities.

 The video below is from doctors, psychologists and researchers at the NHS Traumatic Stress Clinic in London, the UCL Institute of Mental Health and the COVID Trauma Response Working Group to colleagues in the NHS and all over the world affected by the COVID-19 pandemic.